heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/1.3-analysis/README.md

 ```
 By checking the `collections/requirements.yml` file in the `redhat-partner-tech/automated-satellite` git repo, we can discover that this role comes from another git repo at [https://github.com/heatmiser/infra.convert2rhel](https://github.com/heatmiser/infra.convert2rhel).
 It is the `analysis` role under this second git repo that provides all the automation tasks that ultimately runs the Convert2RHEL analysis scan and generates the report. *NOTE* We are utilizing a fork of the upstream infra.convert2rhel Ansible collection [https://github.com/redhat-cop/infra.convert2rhel](https://github.com/redhat-cop/infra.convert2rhel).
 Because the upstream collections is a fast moving project, we utilize a fork where we can closely manage the state of the code base to ensure optimal stability for the lab/workshop/demo environment.

-- In the [https://github.com/heatmiser/infra.convert2rhel](https://github.com/heatmiser/infra.convert2rhel) project, drill down to the `roles/analysis` directory in this git repo to review the README and yaml source files.
+- In a new browser tab/instance, open the [https://github.com/heatmiser/infra.convert2rhel](https://github.com/heatmiser/infra.convert2rhel) URL.
+Drill down to the `roles/analysis` directory in this git repo to review the README and yaml source files.

 When you are ready to develop your own custom playbooks to run conversions for your enterprise, you should consider using roles from the `infra.convert2rhel` Ansible collection to make your job easier.